People of Andalucia

-History - Spain's Civil War
+History - Spanish Civil War

 THE BACKGROUND

 Alfonso XIII was opposed by numerous groups in early 20th century Spanish society.
-These included politically-driven ideologists from the left wing like liberal democrats, communists, socialists, and anarchists; Catalan, Basque, and Galician Spaniards who sought more autonomy (or in some cases, outright independence) from the federal government; and landless peasants who tilled the soil for a starvation existence.
+These included politically-driven ideologists from the left wing - liberal democrats, communists, socialists, and anarchists; Catalan, Basque, and Galician Spaniards who sought more autonomy (or in some cases, outright independence) from the federal government; and landless peasants who tilled the soil for a starvation existence.
 These disparate groups would later become the backbone of the Republican side during the war.

 THE EARLY WAR

 At the outbreak of the revolt, Spanish Morocco, the Canary Islands, Galicia, Navarra and parts of Castille and Aragón immediately sided with the new military rebels.
-However, due to either lack of communication or division of thought not all the garrisons and their officers joined.
+However, due to either lack of communication or division of thought, not all the garrisons and their officers joined.

 Franco's African Army moved successfully north from Andalucía close to the border of Portugal taking Badajoz in a bloody manner that outraged many to the north in Europe.
 The old city of Toledo was to prove too strong in its defence when some 2,000 inhabitants retreated into the old Alcázar fortress against the besieging Republican army.
 Franco appreciating the propaganda value of the situation in Toledo marched across and broke the siege.